-- Acquire and maintain computer skills applicable to current technology (e.g., CAD/CAM, additive manufacturing, artificial intelligence, etc.) to contribute to the preparation of mechanical engineering drawings and other related technical documents - b.
-Use current technology to contribute to the design, testing and maintenance of tools, machines and mechanical components - c.
+- a.
+Acquire and maintain computer skills to contribute to the preparation of mechanical CAD data, drawings and other related technical documents - b.
+Use current technology to assist in manufacturing and maintaining mechanical components according to required specifications - c.
 Access and exchange technical information using current technology - d.
-Access, organize, securely share and store information, and prepare technical documents using an effective electronic file management process
+Access, organize, securely share and store information and prepare technical documents using an effective electronic file management process

-7. The graduate has reliably demonstrated the ability to: interpret, prepare, and modify engineering drawings, models, and other technical documents according to project specifications.
+7. The graduate has reliably demonstrated the ability to: assist in the interpretation and preparation of engineering drawings, models, and other technical documents according to project specifications.

-- Interpret, prepare and modify engineering CAD drawings, models and other related technical documents to contribute to the design of mechanical components, processes and systems - b.
-Determine the geometric dimensions, tolerances and materials specifications required for manufacturing mechanical components and assemblies - c.
-Use freehand drawing techniques to prepare mechanical engineering sketches - d.
-Read, interpret, and create bills of materials and revision annotations - e.
-Use engineering terminology correctly and accurately in written and oral communication - f.
-Collect, prepare and organize relevant information, data, materials and documents in accordance with recognized standards (e.g., organizational standards, CSA, ISO)
+- a.
+Contribute to the interpretation and the preparation of engineering CAD drawings, models and other related technical documents for the fabrication, installation, maintenance and repair of mechanical components and assemblies - b.
+Identify geometric dimensions, tolerances and materials specifications required for manufacturing mechanical components and assemblies - c.
+Use freehand drawing techniques to assist in the preparation of mechanical sketches - d.
+Read and contribute to the interpretation of bills of materials and revision annotations - e.
+Use mechanical terminology correctly and accurately in written and oral communication - f.
+Assist in collecting, preparing and organizing relevant information, data, materials and technical documents in accordance with recognized standards (e.g., organizational standards, CSA, ISO)

-8. The graduate has reliably demonstrated the ability to: design, manufacture, assemble, inspect and adjust mechanical components and systems according to required specifications.
+8. The graduate has reliably demonstrated the ability to: contribute to the design, manufacturing, assembly, inspection and repair of mechanical components and systems according to required specifications.